OSEP Scholar Information

 The PSI Project provides scholarships through the Special Education Personnel Development to Improve Services and Results for Children with Disabilities under the Office of Special Education Programs (OSEP).
 Funding from OSEP requires a service obligation based on Section 662(h) of the Act and regulations of this part.
 Additional information about the service obligation is available on the OSEP website.

 Virtual Open House: Scholarship Q&A

-Join us from 6-7pm MST, the second Wednesday of each month (November-April) to learn more about the OSEP Scholarship Award.
+Join us from 6-7pm MST, the first Wednesday of each month (December-March) to learn more about the OSEP Scholarship Award.
 RSVP to Emily.Girardin@unco.edu to receive the Zoom link.

 Scholarship Application Opens